-Each year, the GTB HS/EHS programs develop school readiness goals in cooperation with parents to insure that students achieve their maximum potential.
-The Benodjenh Center EHS/HS Programs use the five domains established by the Office of Head Start to create our own School Readiness Goals.
+Each year, the GTB HS/EHS/GSRP programs develop school readiness goals in cooperation with parents to ensure that students achieve their maximum potential.
+The Benodjenh Center EHS/HS/GSRP Programs use the Early Learning Outcomes Framework (ELOF) established by the Office of Head Start to create our own School Readiness Goals.
 The Creative Curriculum along with Teaching Strategies GOLD are used as a basis to plan and implement developmentally appropriate practices for students.
-Initially (at the first Parent/Teacher Conference), the Ages and Stages Questionnaires (ASQ-3) are used with parents to assess/screen children and set up individual goals.
+Initially (at the first Parent/Teacher Conference), the Ages and Stages Questionnaires (ASQ-3) & Early Screening Inventory Revised (ESI-R) are used with parents to assess/screen children and set up individual goals.

 The classroom staff (Lead Teacher/Assistant Teacher/Classroom/Bus Aide) are responsible for planning and implementing lessons (weekly), individualizing for every child (daily), writing/entering individual child observations (daily), and finalizing checkpoints (December, March, and July).
-Teachers also share individual child progress with parents (at each parent/family contact) using the Teaching Strategies Program.
+Teachers also share individual child progress with parents (at each parent/family contact) using the Teaching Strategies GOLD program.